Comis History, Family Crest & Coats of Arms

 Early History of the Comis family

-Another 71 words (5 lines of text) covering the years 1601, 1507, 1550, 1606 and 1750 are included under the topic Early Comis History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Comis research.
+Another 36 words (3 lines of text) covering the years 1601, 1507, 1550, 1606 and 1750 are included under the topic Early Comis History in all our PDF Extended History products and printed products wherever possible.

 Comis Spelling Variations